eryk0wski/ASR-SNR-Research/README.md

     $ pip install -r requirements.txt

-Otherwise you can install them one by one, as listed below:
-    pip install datasets==2.18.0
-    pip install librosa==0.10.1
-    pip install numpy==1.24.3
-    pip install pandas==2.2.1
-    pip install pytest==8.1.1
-    pip install soundfile==0.12.1

  ## Configuration for your usage.
  Unzip VISC Noises dataset and UrbanNoises dataset and put them into data folder.
+Next steps are included in the notebooks.

 ## Testing times